alexqfredrickson/notes/aws/aws.md

 ### SQS

 AWS SQS (Simple Queue Service) is a queueing service allowing you to integrate and decouple distributed software systems and components.

-SQS queues can be either "standard" or "FIFO".
+SQS queues can be either "standard" or "FIFO":

-A standard queue guarantees that messages are queued at-least-once, but messages may be delivered more than once.
+  * A *standard* queue guarantees that messages are queued at-least-once, but messages may be delivered more than once.
 Standard queues can hold up to 120k messages at once.

-A FIFO queue (first-in, first-out) guarantees that messages are sent exactly-once.
+  * A *FIFO* queue (first-in, first-out) guarantees that messages are sent exactly-once.
 FIFO queues can hold up to 20k messages at once.

-In general, producers send messages to queues, which are consumed, triggering a "visibility timeout period".
-The message is then deleted from the queue during the visibility timeout period.
-Messages stay in a queue for up to 4 days by-default - this is known as the default message retention period.
-They can be configured to stay in a queue for 60 seconds to 14 days.
+In general, producers send messages to queues.
 Once a message is sent to an SQS queue, it can be received and deleted.
 Messages are not automatically deleted after retrieval - you have to be explicit.

+Messages are consumed, triggering a "visibility timeout period".
+The message is invisible to other consumers during the visibility timeout.
+Following the visibility timeout, the message is deleted.

+Unconsumed messages stay in the queue for up to 4 days by-default - this is known as the default message retention period.
+They can be configured to stay in a queue for 60 seconds to 14 days.

 #### Polling